SciPritchardLab/pytorch_tutorial/README.md

 git clone https://github.com/SciPritchardLab/pytorch_tutorial.git
 cd pytorch_tutorial
 ```
-Then, install the conda environment.
+Then, install and activate the conda environment.
 ```
-conda env create -f environment.yaml
+conda env create -f environment.yaml conda activate tutorialenv
 ```

 The environment.yml assumes you are using MacOS.
 A pull request adding environments for Linux and Windows would be welcomed.